Periodontal Treatments and Procedures

 Why do I have periodontal disease?

-Dental plaque forming on your teeth carry bacteria.
+The dental plaque that forms on your teeth carry bacteria.
 If your at-home dental hygiene habits fail to get rid of this bacteria, it can irritate your gums and lead to infection.

 Bleeding while brushing or flossing or swollen gums indicates you have gingivitis, the earliest stage of periodontal disease.
-It’s imperative that you amp up your oral hygiene care and visit Dr. Nguyen for a thorough cleaning if you experience those symptoms.
+It’s imperative that you amp up your oral hygiene care and visit Dr. Bidget Espagnol for a thorough cleaning if you experience those symptoms.

 How is periodontal disease treated?